rishiswethan/AI_Forecasting_dockerised/README.md

 # How to run the program:
  - #### Follow these steps only if you are not using a docker image:
+   - Extract venv from the zip file
-   - If windows, activate venv by running `venv/Scripts/activate` after extracting it from the zip file
+   - If windows, activate venv by running `venv/Scripts/activate`
    - If linux, install the requirements.
-I recommend using a venv so that you don't mess with your current installation
+I recommend using a new venv so that you don't mess with your current installation
    - Run setup.py

 - **Save** your train and test csv's in the respective training and testing folders.
+  - _*train.csv_ in _/inputs/data/training/_
+  - _*test_key.csv_ in _/inputs/data/testing/_
+  - _*schema.json_ in _/inputs/_

 - In the **_save_files/user_choice.json_**.
 Set choices for,
     - Which model you wish to use, _"model_choice"_ parameter.
 You have 3 options:
       - "LSTM_model"